 A guideline won’t be enough to make us more efficient on a daily basis; we need tools that are customized for this scenario to help our people, and the professionals in our industry, especially during this difficult time.

-Social-distancing created in different seating zones in M Moser Associates’ London office.
+Social distancing was created in different seating zones in M Moser Associates’ London office.

-Do you think this pandemic will influence how workspaces are designed in future?
+Do you think this pandemic will influence how workspaces are designed in the future?
 Is the social-distancing concept here to stay even after the vaccine is distributed?

 I couldn’t speak at the SketchUp China Summit for Beijing Design Week in late September this year.
 So I watched the whole event online.

-Even though social-distancing and masks were no longer a requirement in China, I noticed the attendees still intuitively distanced themselves in the event.
+Even though social distancing and masks were no longer a requirement in China, I noticed the attendees still intuitively distanced themselves in the event.
 During the pandemic, we all experienced working remotely and attending meetings virtually… and it works.
-This could potentially initiate a change in how offices are designed and bring in new user-scenarios.
+This could potentially initiate a change in how offices are designed and bring in new user scenarios.